-Staff has developed a tool to automate this process, and they will demonstrate the tool's performance at the meeting.
+Staff has developed a tool to automate this process, and will demonstrate the tool's performance at the meeting.

-Action: Staff and the RTP Roundtable recommend that the TTC and PAC recommend approval of the process for determining the RTP Project Scenarios and the methodology for prioritizing projects within each Project scenario to the Fresno COG Policy Board.
+Action: Staff, TTC and PAC recommend that the COG Policy Board approve the process for determining the RTP Project Scenarios and the methodology for prioritizing projects within each Project scenario.